Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 .

-You could add new commands using \def
+You can add new commands using the \def

 or\newcommand